haysconun/blastospim-processing-pipeline-Jupyter/README.md

 # BLASTOSPIM Segmentation and Tracking Pipeline (Jupyter notebook running on CPU)

-This has only been tested on windows, mac, and linux machines.

 ## Step 1: Installing MATLAB & Python and downloading sample files

 ### Download code via git clone (from terminal).